Lightcurves of the Karin family asteroids: Discussions

-We greatly appreciate the effort and courtesy extended by all the people that helped us during our observations at Vatican Observatory (the Alice P. Lennon Telescope and the Thomas J. Bannan Astrophysics Facility).
-We thank Elizabeth Green, Paula White, Ed Olszewski, and Andy Odell for our observing use at the Steward 90-inch ``Bok'' telescope.
-FY personally is deeply thankful to Tom Gehrels who recommended that we use the VATT and the Bok telescopes in Arizona, and particularly for his encouragement of our observing activity and his enormous contribution to asteroid studies.
-Without his warm help and thoughtful suggestions, we could not have carried out our observations there.
+We greatly appreciate the effort and courtesy extended by all the people who helped us during our observations at the Vatican Observatory's ``VATT'' (the Alice P. Lennon Telescope and the Thomas J. Bannan Astrophysics Facility).
+We thank Elizabeth Green, Paula White, Ed Olszewski, and Andy Odell for allowing our use of the Steward 90-inch ``Bok'' telescope.
+FY is deeply thankful to Tom Gehrels who recommended that we use the VATT and the Bok telescopes in Arizona, and particularly for his encouragement of our observing activity and his enormous contribution to asteroid studies.
+Without his warmth, help, and thoughtful suggestions, we could not have carried out our observations there at all.
 The staff members at the Maidanak Observatory greatly helped us during our stay and observing activity.
-The authors also thank the anonymous referees for suggesting directions that significantly improved the quality of this paper.
+The authors thank the two anonymous referees for suggesting directions that significantly improved the quality of this paper.
+The authors have also benefited from stimulating enlightenment by Murier Yoshida.
 Detailed and constructive review by Yolande McLean has considerably improved the English presentation of this paper.
-Some part of the data analysis was performed at the Astronomy Data Center (ADC) and the Center for Computational Astrophysics (CfCA) at the National Astronomical Observatory of Japan.
-This study is supported by the Grant-in-Aid of the Ministry of Education, Culture, Sports, Science \& Technology in Japan (16740259/2004--2005, 18540426/2006--2008, 18540427/2006--2008, 21540442/2009--2011), the Sumitomo Foundation research funding (030755/2003--2004), the Heiwa Nakajima Foundation research funding for the Asian studies (2009), and the JSPS program for Asia--Africa academic platform (2009--2011) by the Japan Society for the Promotion of Science.
+Some part of the data analysis was performed at the National Astronomical Observatory of Japan's Astronomy Data Center (ADC) and Center for Computational Astrophysics (CfCA).
+This study is supported by the JSPS Kakenhi grant (16740259/2004--2005, 18540426/2006--2008, 18540427/2006--2008, 21540442/2009--2011, 25400458/2013--2015, 25400238/2013--2015), the JSPS program for Asia--Africa academic platform (2009--2011), the JSPS bilateral open partnership joint research project (2014--2015), the Sumitomo Foundation research funding (030755/2003--2004), and the Heiwa Nakajima Foundation research funding for Asian studies (2009).

 \begin{small}

 \end{small}